Julia Faye: DeMille Pictures Corporation (1925–1927)

-When DeMille resigned as director general of Famous Players-Lasky, in January 1925, he became the production head of Cinema Corporation of America.
+When DeMille resigned as director general of Famous Players–Lasky, in January 1925, he became the production head of Cinema Corporation of America.
 He planned to direct two or three films per year and supervise the making of between ten and twenty more.
-Faye came along with him as did Joy, Rod La Roque, Florence Vidor, Mary Astor, and Vera Reynolds.
+Faye came along with him as did Joy, Rod La Rocque, Florence Vidor, Mary Astor, and Vera Reynolds.

-The Volga Boatman (1926) was directed by DeMille and named for the noted Russian song.
+The Volga Boatman (1926) was directed by DeMille and named for the noted Russian folk song.
 William Boyd, Elinor Fair, and Faye have primary roles in a production DeMille called "his greatest achievement in picture making."
-Faye's depiction of a "tiger woman" was esteemed as the most captivating of her career, to this point.
+Faye's depiction of a "tiger woman" was esteemed as the most captivating of her career to this point.
 Before this role she had been known for "silken siren roles".
 Theodore Kosloff played opposite her as a stupid blacksmith.

 Faye played Martha in The King of Kings (1927).
 Christ, portrayed by H.B.
-Warner, is introduced with great majesty in the DeMille photodrama.
-A blind child searches for the Lord and the producer/director turns the camera gradually down to the child's eyes.
-The viewer sees Christ initially like the blind child whose sight is restored.
+Warner, first appears through another's perception.
+A blind child searches for the Lord and DeMille turns the camera gradually down to the child's eyes; his recovery of sight is shown by darkness slowly turning into blurred light, with Christ gradually coming into focus from the child's point-of-view.
+Thus the viewer sees Christ initially like the blind child whose sight is restored.
 Faye traveled to New York City for personal appearances in association with The King of Kings and to address a sales convention in Chicago, Illinois.

 Faye won critical acclaim for her leading performance in the 60-minute silent comedy Turkish Delight (1927), directed by Paul Sloane for DeMille Pictures Corporation.
 She was featured as Velma in the 1927 DeMille-produced film adaptation of the play Chicago; she has the distinction of being the first actress to portray Velma on-screen.